Swarming and Flocking Unified Through Aggregation: The aggregation mechanism

-where $\vec{r}_i$ denotes its $n$-dimensional position, and $V_i(\vec{r})$, scaled by a coupling strength $\tilde{\alpha}$, characterizes how the individual's velocity is influenced by its own state and that of its neighbors; the argument $\vec{r}= (\vec{r}_1, \vec{r}_2,\dots ,\vec{r}_N)$ indicates that $V_i$ depends on the coordinates of all individuals.
-The individual's self-propulsion (i.e., its velocity when isolated) is outlined by the function $\vec{f}_i(t)$.
+where $\vec{r}_i$ denotes its $n$-dimensional position.
+The influence exerted by its own state and those of its neighbors is characterized by $V_i(\vec{r})$, which is scaled by the coupling strength $\alpha_i$.
+The argument $\vec{r}= (\vec{r}_1, \vec{r}_2,\dots ,\vec{r}_N)$ indicates that $V_i$ depends on the coordinates of all individuals.
+The term $\vec{f}_i$, considered to be constant for simplicity, represents the individual's velocity when isolated (i.e., its self-propulsion).